 The SECURE Act: Three Major Changes to Retirement Rules

 This Tuesday the House of Representatives passed the Year-End spending bill to fund the government through 2020.
 This in and of itself is a really great thing for our country, however, what was “attached” to the spending bill may be even more powerful for you, the everyday investors.
 The Setting Every Community Up for Retirement Act of 2019, or commonly referred to as the SECURE Act, was attached to the spending bill which was sent to the Senate and is expected to vote on it by the end of the week.
-This act has been referred to as the most comprehensive retirement legislation in a decade, so what are a few of the ways that this may affect you?
+This act has been referred to as the most comprehensive retirement rules in a decade, so what are a few of the ways that this may affect you?
 Let’s take a look below:

 • Required Minimum Distribution (RMD) age: The RMD is the amount that the IRS requires you to take from your traditional IRAs.
 401(k)s have a similar rule, referred to as the Required Beginning Date (RBD).
 Currently, once you reach age 70.5 you must take funds out based on the account size and the IRS’ life expectancy table… Don’t work your financial institution will calculate this for you.
 The SECURE Act would increase the RMD age to 72, giving you a few additional years to further compound your tax-deferred earnings and/or take advantage of tax planning through Roth conversions.